Direct Detection Limits on Heavy Dark Matter: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Ralph Massarczyk from the \textsc{Majorana} Collaboration for helpful discussions and information on the \MJD.
+We are also grateful to Nirmal Raj, Ibles Samblas, and Shawn Westerdale for useful discussions.
 This work was carried out thanks to support from the National Science Foundation through grant no. PHY-1719271.